Work Chats Are Really Killing Your Employee Productivity

-The typical middle manager and office manager always appear to be drained of energy and overworked.
+The typical middle manager and office manager always drains of employee energy and let loses employee productivity.
 Heroically, this man puts in twelve hours a day, six days a week, and occasionally even seven.
 Of course, he believes that he is the best expert and that everything depends on him.

 Such individuals typically assume that a person who works thirty hours per week is inactive when they encounter him.
 It is ingrained in us by society that if you don’t put in a lot of effort, you won’t succeed and won’t do anything.
 In this post, we’ll go over time management basics and discuss why instant messengers are the biggest problem in today’s society.